omgnetwork/ewallet/apps/eth_blockchain/contracts/token/ERC20/README.md

 Additionally there are multiple custom extensions, including:
 - designation of addresses that can create token supply (`ERC20Mintable`), with an optional maximum cap (`ERC20Capped`)
+- mintable tokens with the possibility to lock further minting (`ERC20MintableLocked`)
 - destruction of own tokens (`ERC20Burnable`)
 - designation of addresses that can pause token operations for all users (`ERC20Pausable`).